semuconsulting/PyGPSClient/README.md

 **Pre-Requisites:**

-1. Running in NTRIP CASTER mode is predicated on the host being connected to an RTK-compatible GNSS receiver (e.g. u-blox ZED-F9P/X20P, Quectel LG290P or Septentrio Mosaic X5) **operating in Base Station mode** (either `FIXED` or `SURVEY_IN`) and outputting the requisite RTCM3 message types (1006, 1077, 1087, 1097, etc.).
+1. Running in NTRIP CASTER mode is predicated on the host being connected to an RTK-compatible GNSS receiver **operating in Base Station mode** (either `FIXED` or `SURVEY_IN`) and outputting the requisite RTCM3 message types (1005/6, 1077, 1087, 1097, etc.).
 1. It may be necessary to add a firewall rule and/or enable port-forwarding on the host machine or router to allow remote traffic on the specified address:port.

 **Instructions:**